aslpavel/surf-n-term/README.md

     let mut term = SystemTerminal::new()?;
     term.run_render(|term, event, mut view| -> Result<_, Error> {
         // This function will be executed on each event from terminal
-        // - term  - implementes Terminal trait
+        // - term  - implements Terminal trait
         // - event - is a TerminalEvent
-        // - view  - is a Suface that can be used to render on, see render module for defails match event {
+        // - view  - is a Surface that can be used to render on, see render module for details match event {
             Some(event) if &event == &ctrl_c => {
                 // exit if 'ctrl+c' is pressed